blakadder/blog/_posts/2023-07-31-proscenic-m9.md

 [![Janky buttons](/assets/images/proscenic-m9/jankybuttons.jpg)](/assets/images/proscenic-m9/jankybuttons.jpg)

 The middle bar looks like it would be a battery status indicator but it isn't.
-Its a single LED light that does change colors and blink but it does not show battery percentage.
+It is just a single LED light that does change colors and blink but does not show battery percentage.

 ## Navigation